Last updated on July 6th, 2022 at 04:23 pm

 I did the crazy ones so you don’t have to.
 The best part is that I can pull the best parts from each detox to provide a safe and effective one-size-fits-most detox.

 - Go gluten-free, dairy-free, or both.
 Most people are sensitive to both and they don’t even know it.
 Eliminate it for 1-2 weeks and reintroduce it to see how you feel.
 Instead of bread, focus on eating brown rice or quinoa.

 - Swap out your sugars.
 Substitute them and artificial sweeteners for low-on-the-glycemic-index agave nectar.

-- Start your day with a hot water with juice from 1/2 lemon squeezed in.
-(Ancient Indian method for cleansing your liver, upping your vitamin C–happy Vitamin C Day, btw–and curbing sweet cravings.)
+- Start your day with hot water with juice from 1/2 lemon squeezed in.
+(An ancient Indian method for cleansing your liver, upping your vitamin C–happy Vitamin C Day, btw–and curbing sweet cravings.)

 Detox Your Mind

 - Check e-mail 1-3 times/day, as opposed to 30.

 - Anytime you get stuck or procrastinate, write down why and let the answer surface.